sparkflows/sparkflows-docs/docs/user-guide/copilot/index.rst

     ---

-    :doc:`/user-guide/copilot/copilot-examples`
+    :doc:`/user-guide/copilot/copilot-examples-wf`

+    Examples on Copilot for workflows

+    ---

+    :doc:`/user-guide/copilot/copilot-examples-pipeline`

-    Examples on Copilot for workflows and pipelines
+    Examples on Copilot for pipelines

     ---